CubicERP/cubicerp/doc/setup/enterprise.rst

     $ odoo.exe -d <database_name> -i web_enterprise --stop-after-init

 * No need to manually launch the server, the service is running.
-  You should be able to connect to your Odoo Enterprise instance using your usual mean of identification.
-You can then link your database with your Odoo Enterprise Subscription by entering the code you received by e-mail in the form input
+  You should be able to connect to  your CubicERP Enterprise instance using your usual mean of identification.
+You can then link your database with  your CubicERP Enterprise Subscription by entering the code you received by e-mail in the form input